backpackr/style-pack/README.md

 npm run build
 ```

-3. Move to your project and install it by path
+3. Move it to your project and `npm` install by path

 ```
 cd your/project